amartyasd/amartyasd.github.io/_pages/cv.md

 Towards the end of the project I got interested in Realizablity Models of HoTT, and am currently working on a Higher Realizability model of HoTT, which is work in progress.

 * Directed Reading Project [Fall 2022]
-I'll be working this fall on a reading project as part of [Twoples](https://sites.google.com/view/twoples/about) mentorship program with [Julius Frank](https://sites.google.com/view/julius-frank/).
+I'll be working this fall on a reading project on Higher Algebra as part of [Twoples](https://sites.google.com/view/twoples/about) mentorship program with [Julius Frank](https://sites.google.com/view/julius-frank/).

 Other Activities